 P.O.W.: Prisoners of War

 As you can imagine it’s incredibly tedious, especially considering they take so long to die.
 This is the main reason the game is so long.
 Your movements are slow and there are an incredible number of cheap hits.
-I haven’t even mentioned the exploding grenades and lasers that spell instant death.
-This is a tough one that will take more time your average brawler to complete.
+I have not even mentioned the exploding grenades and lasers that spell instant death.
+This is a tough one that will take more time than your average brawler to complete.
 And not in a good way.

 Prisoners of War 004 Prisoners of War 087 Prisoners of War 036 Prisoners of War 057

 Like most of SNK’s NES games Prisoners of War looks great.
-Obviously it can’t match its big brother but they have done a particularly excellent job of adapting retaining its look.
+Obviously it cannot match its big brother but they have done a particularly excellent job of adapting retaining its look.
 The sprites are larger than in most similar games and even with three or four on screen it never slows down.
 Most of the level additions keep the same tone in terms of art and even the new bosses look great.
 The soundtrack is similarly excellent; the music is all new specific to this version and a bit more energetic than its arcade counterpart but still fits the game’s tone if you can believe it.

 In Closing